 So, you’ve decided to use accessiBe on your website.
-Great choice! accessiBe is a pioneer in automated web accessibility technology and is designed to make that your website is accessible for people with disabilities and compliant with regulation.
+Great choice! accessiBe is a pioneer in automated web accessibility technology and is designed to make that your website is accessible for people with disabilities and compliant with regulations.

 In this guide, we’ll take you step-by-step to ensure that you get the most out of accessiBe’s capabilities and that your website’s accessibility is performing at the highest level.